When to wake a sleeping baby from a long nap

 No one likes to wake up when they’re sleeping soundly, so we want to do it as gently as possible.

-For babies 4 months and older, go into the bedroom, turn off the white noise, open the shades (if your blackout shades make it easy to do so) or turn on the light.
+For babies 4 months and older, go into the bedroom, turn off the white noise, open the shades (if your blackout shades make it easy to do so), or turn on the light.
 If your baby is still soundly sleeping, make some noise in the hallway.
 Still sleeping?
-Starting rubbing your baby’s back and talking softly to wake up.
+Start rubbing your baby’s back and talking softly to wake up.

 Related Posts: